Investment Property Borrowing Power

 - The type of loan that you’re applying for,

 - The current interest rate,

-- The type of repayment, usually principal or principal and interest (P&I),
+- The type of repayment, usually principal and interest (P&I) or interest only,

 - The loan term, and